EVOTONE: The emergence and evolution of linguistic tone

 Research assistants

-• Pawitsapak Akarajaradwong, Kantika Apinyovichien, Zuzana Elliot, Pimthip Kochaiyaphum, Peeranut Nittayanonte, Phongbhorn Prayongdravya, Sue-Anne Richer, Kedsaraporn Ruechai, Thitivut Sommool, Brisa Speier-Brito, Teerawee Sukanchanon, Uracha Tatiyanunt, Chanakan Wittayasakpan
+• Pawitsapak Akarajaradwong, Kantika Apinyovichien, Zuzana Elliot, Pimthip Kochaiyaphum, Ioana-Sorina Krehan, Peeranut Nittayanonte, Phongbhorn Prayongdravya, Sue-Anne Richer, Kedsaraporn Ruechai, Ulrike Rupprecht, Thitivut Sommool, Brisa Speier-Brito, Piyapath Srisomyos, Teerawee Sukanchanon, Uracha Tatiyanunt, Chanakan Wittayasakpan

 Publications